janettetinoco/Linkr/README.md

 * socket.io

 ## Development
-This app is centered around creating a mutual connection.
-We implemented a schema that would allow our backend to keep track of users' **blocked**, **pending**, and **connected** user id's.
-Swiping left would automatically block the other user and swiping right would add users to either the pending or connected user's list.
+Linkr is centered around user interaction so we implemented a schema that would allow our backend to keep track of users' interactions.
+When users interact with another profile, the user tags the other profile as either **blocked**, **pending**, or **connected** and stores this information as arrays in the user's document.
+Swiping is how the user interacts other profiles.
+Swiping left will skip the other profile and adds their profile to the user's blocked list.
+Swiping right would add the other profile to the user's pending list or if the other profile has swiped right on the user's profile to the user's connected user's list.
 Getting a mutual swipe right would result in a successful connection adding the users to each others connected array.
-Once users are mutual connections they are allowed to access more of our features.

 User profiles are rendered to a user depending on their location, we filter through all the users in the database to only show users near their area.
 In the future we plan to not only render users within the area, but give users the option to filter through other parameters.